Dulcimoo.com uses 100% carbon free electricity for all electrical uses.

 The small charge is the cost of using the power company as a battery

-Some of the questions I get asked are How long will a roof top solar install last? and Do Solar degrade over time?
+Some of the questions I get asked are How long will a roof top solar install last? and Does Solar degrade over time?

 In a study done by Queens University Canada, of 204 modules that have been in the field at least 19 years,